Dynatrace/OneAgent-SDK-for-Python/README.md

-To use the SDK, get a reference to the [`SDK`](https://dynatrace.github.io/OneAgent-SDK-for-Python/docs/sdkref.html#oneagent.sdk.SDK) singleton by calling its static [`get`](https://dynatrace.github.io/OneAgent-SDK-for-Python/docs/sdkref.html#oneagent.sdk.SDK.get) static method.
-The first thing you may want to do with this object, is checking if the agent is active by comparing the value of the
+To use the SDK, get a reference to the [`SDK`](https://dynatrace.github.io/OneAgent-SDK-for-Python/docs/sdkref.html#oneagent.sdk.SDK) singleton by calling its static [`get`](https://dynatrace.github.io/OneAgent-SDK-for-Python/docs/sdkref.html#oneagent.sdk.SDK.get) method.
+The first thing you may want to do with this object, is checking if the agent is active by comparing the value of the [`agent_state`](https://dynatrace.github.io/OneAgent-SDK-for-Python/docs/sdkref.html#oneagent.sdk.SDK.agent_state) property to the [`oneagent.common.AgentState`](https://dynatrace.github.io/OneAgent-SDK-for-Python/docs/sdkref.html#oneagent.common.AgentState) constants.
-[`agent_state`](https://dynatrace.github.io/OneAgent-SDK-for-Python/docs/sdkref.html#oneagent.sdk.SDK.agent_state)
-property to the [`oneagent.common.AgentState`](https://dynatrace.github.io/OneAgent-SDK-for-Python/docs/sdkref.html#oneagent.common.AgentState) constants.